HijaziHassan/histonePTM/README.md

 - `Proline` excel output file containing the sheets:

-  - `Best PSM from protein sets` which includes identification and their intensities in each sample.
+- `Best PSM from protein sets` which includes IDs and their intensities in each sample.
 This assumes that IDs with multiple charge states are already summed using post-processing functionality inside `Proline`.

 - `Search settings and infos` which includes information about `RAW` files’ names and their corresponding search result files’ names.

-- An excel file containing at least two columns:
+- An excel file containing at least three columns:

   - `SampleName`: custom samples names
-  - `file`: names of `RAW` files. other optional columns: `Condition`, `BioReplicate`, and/or `TechReplicate` depending on the experimental design.
+  - `file`: names of `RAW` files.

-Some functions used to build-up this workflow among others are shown
+  - `Condition`: concentration, WT vs disease … other recognized optional columns: `BioReplicate`, and/or `TechReplicate` depending on the experimental design.

-below:
+For further detailed of this fucntion and other use `?` behind the function name without paraenthesis in R console to get the full documentation (i.e. `?analyzeHistone`).

 ``` r
 library(histonePTM)